drumba/docs/trellis/deploys.md

 ## Hooks

-Trellis deploys let you use customize what happens at each step of the deploy process.
+Trellis deploys let you customize what happens at each step of the deploy process.
 A single deploy has the following steps in order:

 1. `initialize` - creates the site directory structure (or ensures it exists)
 2. `update` - clones the Git repo onto the remote server